-Although the term “quantum computer” might advise a miniature, glossy tool, the cutting-edge incarnations are a miles cry from whatever is available within the Apple Store.
+Although a “quantum computer” might advise a miniature, glossy tool, the cutting-edge incarnations are miles cry from whatever is available within the Apple Store.
 In a laboratory just 60 kilometers north of New York City, scientists are strolling a fledgling quantum PC thru its paces — and the entire package seems like something that might be discovered in a darkish corner of a basement.
 The cooling system that envelops the computer is set in the scale and form of a family water heater.

 Beneath that clunky outside sits the heart of the laptop, the quantum processor, a tiny, exactly engineered chip about a centimeter on each side.
-Chilled to temperatures simply above absolute zero, the computer — made with the aid of IBM and housed at the employer’s Thomas J. Watson Research Center in Yorktown Heights, N.Y. — incorporates sixteen quantum bits, or qubits, enough for handiest simple calculations.
+Chilled to temperatures simply above absolute zero, the computer — made with the aid of IBM and housed at the employer’s Thomas J. Watson Research Center in Yorktown Heights, N.Y. — incorporates sixteen quantum bits, or qubits, enough for the handiest simple calculations.

 If this PC can be scaled up, though, it could go beyond the current limits of computation.
 Computers based on the physics of the first-ratesmall can resolve puzzles no different computer can — at least in the idea — because quantum entities behave unlike anything in a bigger realm.